Zottelchens-WoW-Addons/.github/profile/README.md

 # Zottelchens WoW Addons

 Hi, I am Zottelchen and I write WoW Addons.
 Mostly I am known for writing filters for the addon AdiBags - these are not the bag addon themselves, but filters for it.
-You can download them from Curseforge, Wago & GitHub. 💌
+You can download them from Curseforge, Wago Addons & GitHub. 💌

 | Expansion              |                                                                                |                                                                          |
 |------------------------|--------------------------------------------------------------------------------|--------------------------------------------------------------------------|